EXPOSURE AND RESPONSE PREVENTION · ERP · OCD TREATMENT

 Anxiety going down is not the only marker

 Anxiety may drop during an exposure.
 When it does, that is fine.
-But if clients are taught ERP only worked when anxiety went down, they may think they failed when anxiety stays high, spikes later, or returns with a new theme.
+But if clients are taught that ERP only works when anxiety goes down, they may think they failed when anxiety stays high, spikes later, or returns with a new theme.

 ERP is not a waiting game